keltia/fetiche-rs/README.md

 in [RUST], a fast and safe language defined in 2010 by [Mozilla] and currently evolving with 2 releases a year.
 It has been since evolved into a set of libraries and binaries.

+It is now known as the "Fetiche" framework.

 ## Installation

 It might be available at some point as crates on [Crates.io]  but for the moment just as a private repository on